 One of the most common plants you will see is a bonsai.
 Part art and part science, a bonsai is a miniature tree grown in a small container.
 Many different types of trees can be grown in a bonsai style.
 Other common plants include bamboo and orchids.
 That being said, any plant will connect nature to the room and act as a burst of color in a mostly neutral space.

 If you don’t have a green thumb, don’t despair!
 There are many high-quality fake plants that you can sneak into your Japanese living room without anyone noticing.
 The green and natural effect of the plant will appear the same as a living houseplant.

 In a traditional household, you will likely find tatami mats.
 Made from dried and woven rush plants, they would completely cover a Japanese household.
 However, they aren’t meant to have furniture on them as they will leave dents.
 Oftentimes, modern Japanese homes will reserve a room with tatami mats for shrines or to display art.

 You can use tatami mats in the living room without furniture on top to bring a neutral tone to the ground, great for high-traffic areas.
 Bamboo rugs are another wonderful option, more durable than tatami mats but still smooth to the touch.
 Otherwise, you can feel free to play with all sorts of rugs to soften the room.
 Remember to keep things neutral and not busy, avoiding bright colors and patterns for your rug.

 Always think of minimalism when decorating.
 You do not need to heavily decorate the coffee table, side table, or shelves when it comes to a Japanese living room.
-Open shelves are encouraged, displayed with naturally inspired materials, like clay, glass, rice paper, and other natural elements.
+Open shelves are encouraged, and displayed with naturally inspired materials, like clay, glass, rice paper, and other natural elements.

 When choosing pillows, you can choose some colors to contrast your walls.
 Opt for natural fabrics such as cotton and linen.
 You can even add a few pillows to use around the coffee table for a traditional Japanese feel!